 How dirty should my hair be before I dye it?

-If your hair is dirty, it will affect the colour of the dye.
+If your hair is dirty, it will affect the color of the dye.
 If you’re trying to go lighter, then make sure your hair is as clean as possible before applying any shade.

 Dirty strands can also result in unwanted tones and shades after dyeing.
 We recommend shampooing your locks beforehand to avoid this problem.